-Derivatives not designated as hedging instruments under FASB guidance Interest rate swaps-2007 Swaps Statement of Operations Location Other income 2011 \$ (1) 2010 \$ (13) Interest expense \$ 1 \$ 7 Interest rate swaps-2010 Swaps Other income \$(2) \$ Interest expense \$ 1 \$ -
+Derivatives not designated as hedging instruments under FASB guidance Statement of Operations Location 2011 2010 Interest rate swaps-2007 Swaps Other income \$(1) \$ (13) Interest expense \$ 1 \$ 7 Interest rate swaps-2010 Swaps Other income \$(2) \$ - Interest expense \$ 1 \$

 The Fair Value Measurements and Disclosures section of the ASC defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, and establishes a framework for measuring fair value.
 This section also establishes a three-level hierarchy (Level 1, 2 or 3) for fair value measurements based upon the observability of inputs to the valuation of an asset or liability as of the measurement date.
 This section also requires the consideration of the counterparty's or the Company's nonperformance risk when assessing fair value.